Wondering what was more dry than my postpartum hair?

 When you became pregnant your hormones basically just said let's rest longer, and give this mama-to-be zero shedding (for now).

-She's going to look like she has a fuller head of hair.
+She's going to look like she has a fuller head of hair (insert beautiful, thick pregnancy locks).

 If your hair got drier:

-Dry hair is more prone to break and split and straw- like hair can feel impossible to moisturize.
+Dry hair is more prone to break and split and straw- this hair can truly feel impossible to moisturize.

-You may find the products you were using are no longer right for these changes as well.
+You may find the products you were using, are no longer the right fit for your hair in light of these changes.

 What to do for postpartum dry hair: